portworx/px-docs/cloud/migration-stork.md

                 name: aws-creds
                 readOnly: true
          ```
+       3. Wait for all the stork pods to be in running state after applying the
+          changes: `kubectl get pods -n kube-system -l name=stork`
    2. Add environment variable to the client authentication spec (Non-secure)

       If you are pairing to an EKS cluster, the generated clusterpair spec will have a section for